Loki-Astari/loki-astari.github.io/source/_posts/2013-11-30-switching-to-octopress.markdown

 OctoPress also integrates with [GitHub Pages](http://pages.github.com/) a feature of the site designed to allow you to create documentation for your software.

+Though this is still not my perfect writing environment; OctoPress is a step up from using WordPress (for me, if you are not used to writing code it will not be good for you and I would stick to WordPress's Visual editor).
+There are a couple of tweaks I still need to iron out here and there.
+Once I have got a basic system working perfectly I will talk about exactly what I did.
+I have some ideas on how to improve the basics which may be down the road a bit (I need to perform more research how others are using this tool so I don't reinvent the wheel).